DONATE

 "Go, therefore, and make disciples of all nations teaching them to observe all that I have commanded you.
 And behold, I am with you always, until the end of the age." --Matthew 28:19

-The decree on the apostolate of the laity boldly states that a “member who fails to make his proper contribution to the development of the Church must be said to be useful neither to the Church nor to himself” (Apostolicam Actuositatem 2).The Great Commission was given to the Church as an institution and simultaneously, through our baptism, each of us has a personal obligation to participate in the mission of Christ.
-Flowing from our divine intimacy with Jesus, we embrace the call to accompany others in discovering Christ’s love for them and how He desires that love to bear fruit of unique apostolates in the world through their individual calls to sanctify the temporal order.
-Allowing our apostolate to become inculturated wherever the Lord brings us, we foster ownership of this invitation in each parish and community we enter.
+The decree on the apostolate of the laity boldly states that a “member who fails to make his proper contribution to the development of the Church must be said to be useful neither to the Church nor to himself” (Apostolicam Actuositatem 2).
+The Great Commission was entrusted to the Church as an institution, yet through baptism, each of us carries a personal obligation to participate in the mission of Christ.
+Flowing from divine intimacy with Jesus, we embrace the call to accompany others in discovering Christ’s love for them.
+Through this love, we help them bear fruit in unique apostolates that sanctify the temporal order, fostering a culture where missionary disciples take ownership of this call in every parish and community they encounter, thus perpetuating the cycle of spiritual multiplication.

 “Many, many people hereabouts are not becoming Christians for one reason only: there is nobody to make them Christians”